 Let’s look at seven types of lead magnets.

-1) Cheat Sheet or Checklist Lead Magnets
+1) Cheat Sheet or Checklist Lead Magnet

 A cheat sheet or checklist is a PDF resource that you can create for your audience that answers a specific question.

 The advantage of this type of lead magnet is that it is quick to create and quick to consume.
 This means your leads can download it and move into quick action.